On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Preamble to Sections through

 or provide an example to the contrary.
 We will explain how reverse inclusions -- classes of additive largeness contained in classes of multiplicative largeness -- follow from (\ref{eqn:desiredcontainment}) by considering complements and dual classes.

 Sections \ref{sec:posexamplea} through \ref{sec:posexamplec} each highlight one such inclusion and include a number of related applications, while counterexamples to the other possible inclusions are given in Section \ref{sec:counterexamples}.
 A summary of these results is contained in Figure \ref{fig:implicationdiagram}.
-The positive results are indicated by solid arrows, while the negative results -- those implications which are, in general, false -- are indicated by dashed arrows.
+The containments depicted in Figure \ref{fig:containmentdiagram} are indicated by solid lines, the positive results are indicated by solid arrows, and the negative results -- those implications which are, in general, false -- are indicated by dashed arrows.

 For example, in Section \ref{sec:posexamplea}, we will show that under some mild conditions on the semiring $\semisring$ and a multiplicative subsemigroup $\semirtimes$ of $\semistimes$,

 which means that if a set is multiplicatively syndetic in $R$, then it is additively central in $S$.
 This is a generalization of \cite[Lemma 5.11]{BergelsonSurveytwoten}, which gives the containment in (\ref{eqn:syndeticimpliescentral}) in the case that $R = S = \N$.